Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-51-anticlimax.md

 Slater nodded and cleaned him up a little to better inspect the wound. "...This is gonna need hospital time, man," he reported.
 "Badass scar, though!"

-…Well, Narl reflected as his wound was covered in a gauzy patch and taped down. *There* was a downy lining, with a good story too!
+...Well, Narl reflected as his wound was covered in a gauzy patch and taped down. *There* was a downy lining, with a good story too!
 First, though, there was a job to do.

 "Can you *smell* that?" he asked.